ResearchComputing/Documentation/docs/additional-resources/amc_ssh_auth.md

 You will be prompted to enter your passphrase if you set one during key generation.

-Once you are logged in, you will see the CURC Message of the Day and your prompt will change to `<username>@login-ci[1-2]`.
+Once you are logged in, you will see the CURC Message of the Day and your prompt will change to `<username>@login-ciX` (where `X` will be a numeric value).
 The Message of the Day contains important information and reminders about CURC systems, so please take time to read this on a regular basis.
 <br>

 ![](./amc_ssh_images/loginprompt_motd.png)